dwleonhardt/shhhhhh/ipfs/README.md

 The Interplanetary File System, or IPFS, is a protocol for file storage.
 Asymmetric encryption may be added, then files are hashed and stored.
 In this way, files may be kept and shared anonymously.

 ## Basic Setup
+1. Clone down this repo and `cd research/ipfs`
+1.

 ## Storing an Encrypted Document
 After completing [basic setup](#basic-setup),